olets/hometown-prompt/README.md

 - The current working directory, or other custom content
 - The checked out branch or, if HEAD is detached, the checked out commit
   - color is determined by whether or not the index is dirty
-- How many commits ahead of the upstream
 - If a branch is checked out:
   - Its name, colored by whether or not the index is dirty
-  - Whether or not it has an upstream.
-If it has an upstream,
+  - If it has an upstream (that is, [`@{upstream}`](https://www.git-scm.com/docs/gitrevisions#Documentation/gitrevisions.txt-emltbranchnamegtupstreamemegemmasterupstreamememuem)),
     - How many commits ahead of the upstream it is
     - How many commits behind the upstream it is
     - The upstream's name if different from the local's
     - The upstream's remote if different from your default
+  - If it has a push remote (that is, [`@{push}`](https://www.git-scm.com/docs/gitrevisions#Documentation/gitrevisions.txt-emltbranchnamegtpushemegemmasterpushemempushem)) different from the upstream,
+    - How many commits ahead of the push remote it is
+    - How many commits behind the push remote it is
+    - The push remote's remote if different from your default
+    - Want to show the upstream branch's name?
+Weigh in at at [romkatv/gitstatus/#291](https://github.com/romkatv/gitstatus/issues/291)
 - Up to one tag which points to the current commit
 - The stash count
 - The assume-unchanged files count